NikitaKonkov/NikitaKonkov/README.md

 - ⚡ Fun fact: ...
 -->

-# Welcome to My GitHub Profile! 👋
+# Welcome to My GitHub Profile! 💥

 ## About Me
-Hi there!
-I'm [Your Name], a passionate developer who loves working with game consoles and writing code in various programming languages.
+I'm 5ymbi1r0n, a developer who loves to work with old game consoles and writing code in various programming languages.

 ## Interests
 - 🎮  Game Consoles